-6 Elements Of Visual Merchandising
+6 Elements of Visual Merchandising Displays (What is Visual Merchandising?)

 The rise of e-commerce and competitive pricing has seen retailers struggle to attract and keep customers in their stores.
 In the U.S, 22% of the country’s department stores have closed or announced closings since 2018, including reputed brands like Sears, Nordstrom, Macy’s, and JCPenney.
 One way to improve sales is by investing in visual merchandising, which features attractive window displays and creative in-store layouts to encourage purchase.

 What is visual merchandising?
 Our visual merchandising meaning

 Visual merchandising is the art of improving the aesthetic appeal of a product or store.
 While window displays are an essential part of visual merchandising, the concept also includes shelving layouts, themed displays, interactive displays, window installation, and in-store displays.
 In other words, you are visually communicating with your customers, whether they are potential or current customers.

 Visual merchandising is incredibly powerful, research illustrates that consumers make most of their buying decisions inside the store.
 Furthermore, it encouraged impulsive purchases for items that catch a customer’s eye.
 Take the immersive stores of IKEA, for example, which bring room sets to life, and help customers imagine the products in their homes.

 Although visual merchandising is primarily an art of attracting customers to retail stores, it also applies science to calculate various design elements like lighting, furniture placement, color, floor plans, patterns, and promotional displays.
 Visual merchandising helps retailers understand shopper’s buying habits and influence what and how they see products.